Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 |                  |   All bidders submit their bids simultaneously (in a sealed envelope).                               | Auctioneer publicly raises price if at least one bidder accepts the price.                             |
 | Representation   | Payoff Matrix                                   | Decision Tree                                                                                          |

-Notes:

-- Also referred to as simultaneous or sequential games

 ---
 ## Completeness of Information in Games

 |                       | Game of Complete Information                          | Game of Incomplete Information                             |